 And another: my best friend Jane thinks that the world would be better if we gave up eating wheat, so the smell reminds her to write another article, and the thought of the fee makes her decide to take her partner out to a (wheat-free) dinner, except that she knows they'll end up having a row about whether to give up keeping a car, given that they desperately need the money for infertility treatment, which she hasn't told me about yet.
 All these perceptions, and more, together reveal various truths about human beings and bread, and about each of our selves.

-But, crucially, no human being can truly experience another human's consciousness - their thoughts, their feelings.
+But, crucially, no human being can truly experience another human's consciousness - their thoughts, their feelings, their memories, and their subjective experience of their world and the people in it.
 We cannot, actually, see the world through their physical or mental eyes.
-I can only know that the smell makes Jane want to write another article if she tells me, although I can guess it (because I know her of old), or deduce it (because she gives a loud sniff and then dashes to the computer and starts a new document called wheatismurder.doc).
+I can only know that the smell makes Jane want to write another article if she tells me it does, although even if she doesn't say a word I can guess that she might want to (because I know her of old), or deduce that she wants to (because she gives a loud sniff and then dashes to the computer and starts a new document called wheatismurder.doc).
 But I could be wrong in what I guess or deduce, and when it comes to fiction, the reader knows it.

 YOU ARE THE STORYTELLER

 Everything in a story is told through one human consciousness: every story has a teller each time it's told, and this time the storyteller is you.
-In your novel, at bottom you are always the storyteller because you invented this story, and its your mind and personality which shapes it.
+In your novel, at bottom you are always the storyteller because you invented this story, and it's your mind and personality which shapes it.
 And because it's your imagined story, within the basic lie that this stuff never happened but you're writing as if it did, you can get as close as you like to the objective truth of this story and the world in general.
-You can enter the consciousness of as many of your characters as you choose to, and tell things which none of them perceive, in ways none of them would think.
-You can't, actually, get away from the power you have to make this story whatever you want.
+You can enter the consciousness of as many or as few of your characters as you choose to.
+You can also choose to tell things which none of them perceive, in ways none of them would think.
+In other words, you can't, actually, get away from the power you have to make this story whatever you want.

 BUT WHAT KIND OF NARRATOR ARE YOU USING TO TELL THIS STORY?

 However, as the storyteller you may also choose to form your story by being selective in what and how you choose to tell: to give up some of the power you have to know and tell everything.
-I think this is most easily understood if you think of creating a narrator who is an entity separate from you, and one you create specifically for this novel.
-The narrator's is the consciousness which filters the events of the story, and expresses them in some ways, and not in others.
+I think this is most easily understood if you think of creating a narrator who is an entity separate from you, and may or many not be very like you.
+Either way, you will be creating/imagining a narrator specifically for this novel.
+This narrator's consciousness is the one which filters the events of the story, and expresses them in some ways, and not in others - according to your choices.
+Remember the swipe cards that so many of us have to get in and out of offices at work?
+Remember how Security, or someone, has the job of granting you access to some buildings and not others?
+In deciding how to tell your story, you are Security, and you get to code your narrator's swipe card however you choose.

-And of course that narrator may be a character within the story.
 Any narrator may be very knowledgeable about the events and characters they're telling, or extremely subjective, or honest but limited in their understanding (Inadequate Narrator).
 They may even be a liar (Unreliable Narrator).They may be highly visible, addressing the reader directly, or with a very strong voice which is different from any character's.
 Or they may be almost invisible: a near-neutral transmitter of the action, like a fly-on-the-wall cameraman.
 Although, of course, what is filmed and what footage ends up in the final cut is where the narrator's point of view can't help but be revealed, even when they're trying to appear neutral.
+And of course that narrator may be a character within the story - at which point you have a whole new set of decisions about how to program their swipe card: what do they know beyond their own borders, what other heads do they read into?

-Of course, in taking on a particular point of view the narrator's voice may stay very much itself, telling the reader about what a character is seeing or feeling as the teller of a fairy tale tells us that Snow White's stepmother is jealous.
-Or the narrative may take on a flavour of the voice and opinions of the character concerned, in free indirect style.
-If the narrative goes right in to give us a character's interior monologue and physical perceptions as they occur, it becomes stream of consciousness and the sense of a narrator almost disappears altogether.
-Thinking in terms of psychic distance, then, the closer in to an individual character's consciousness the narrative gets, the more the character is present and the more their voice dominates, and the more the narrator and their voice fade out.
+Of course, in taking on a particular point of view the narrator's voice may stay very much itself, telling the reader about what a character is seeing or feeling as the teller of a fairy tale tells/informs us that Snow White's stepmother is jealous.
+Or, as part of trying to evoke/show us a character's consciousness and personality, the narrative may be take on a flavour of the voice and opinions of the character concerned.
+(More on Showing and Telling here.)
+This where thinking in terms of psychic distance can be very helpful: not just about which point-of-view we are in, but how deeply we are in it.
+How close in to an individual character's consciousness doese the narrative gets?
+What psychic distance suggests is that the more the character is present and the more their voice dominates, the more the narrator and their voice fade out.
+Free indirect style is one way that this comes about, and if the narrative goes right in to give us a character's interior monologue and physical perceptions as they occur, it becomes stream of consciousness and the sense of a narrator almost disappears altogether.

 So in the rest of these posts about Point of View and Narrators we should remember that questions of voice are closely involved in decisions about point of view, and they work together in the effect of the story on the reader.
 But they're not the same thing.